Skip to Main Content

 “Analysis of millions of credit files that we use to build our FICO scores consistently shows that those with higher numbers of recently applied-for accounts and recently acquired accounts do represent a slightly elevated risk of nonpayment down the line,” says Ethan Dornhelm, vice president of Scores and Predictive Analytics for FICO.

-Of course, one hard inquiry isn’t going to tank your score.
+One hard inquiry isn’t going to significantly tank your score.
 “We generally say that one inquiry is unlikely to impact the score by more than five points,” says Dornhelm.
 “But for a rare segment of the population, that could be a meaningful impact.”

 If you’re applying for a mortgage or refinancing, for example, just a few points could put you in a different interest rate tier.